DrRoss23/DrRoss23/README.md

 - I went from bartender to developer after the pandemic — and I’m thriving!
 - I speak fluent Afrikaans and love combining language with tech.
 - I’ve got a solid eye for detail and love making things look clean & work well.
+- 🍀 I have a green thumb and love planting vegetables and flowers.
+- 🏋️‍♂️ I'm a gym enthusiast always chasing new personal bests.
+- 🎵 Music helps me zone in when I'm coding — from lo-fi to hardstyle.
+- 📚 I’m addicted to self-learning and always diving into something new.

+### 🧰 Hosting Tech Stack
+• 💼 WHMCS • ⚙️ WHM • 🛠️ cPanel • 🌐 DNS Management • 🔐 SSL/HTTPS • 📧 Email Hosting • 🧾 Domain Management

+### 💼 Professional Skills
+🤝 Team Collaboration | 📢 Communication | 🚀 Initiative
+📁 Documentation | 🔍 Attention to Detail | ⚙️ Workflow Optimization
+⏱️ Time Management | 🧠 Problem Solving | 🧑‍💻 Technical Support

 ### 🛠️ Skills
 IN Progress: